noamanahmed/LEMP/README.md

 - Working on writing usage for the utility scripts

 ## In Future
+- Compile nginx from source to allow brotli,redis and work on page speed
 - Prometheus (Netdata can be used for the timebeing)
 - Zabbix
 - Chef